RiquinhoHD/RiquinhoHD/README.md

 * procuro colaborar com a sociedade sendo uma boa pessoa- 💞️ I try to collaborate with society by being a good person

-* você pode me procurar pelo email **riquinhocraftht@gmail.com** - 📫 you can look for me by email riquinhocraftht@gmail.com
+* você pode me procurar pelo email **riquinhocraftht@gmail.com** - 📫 you can look for me by email riquinhocraftht@gmail.

 * estudo no colegio arlindo carvalho de amorim ✨ study at Arlindo Carvalho de Amorim school.